saeubank/tower_trouble/Proposal.md

 ### Risks

 - Overall: There is a possibility that the feature creep could occur during the development of this application and that the graphics could be more complex than anticipated.
 There may also be a lack of access to the server for usability.
-- Mahalia: For this project the main risk is the overall look an development of a gaming application
+- Mahalia: For this project the main risk is the overall design and development of a gaming application
 - Name:
 - Name:
 - Name: